Toric Sylvester forms: Preliminaries on toric geometry

-where $\mathbf{F}$ and $a_i$ appear in \eqref{eq:ses} and \eqref{eq:polytopes}, respectively.
-By homogenizing the monomials associated to the lattice points in $\mathcal{A}_i$, we can choose a monomial basis of $R_{\alpha_i}$ using $\mu = \mathbf{F}m + a_i$; see \cite[Section 2.2]{bender2021toric} for more details about homogenization and dehomogenization of sparse polynomial systems.
+where $\mathbf{F}$ and the $a_i$'s are defined in \eqref{eq:ses} and \eqref{eq:polytopes}, respectively.
+We note that we can choose a monomial basis of $R_{\alpha_i}$ corresponding to $x^{\mu}$ where $\mu = \mathbf{F}m + a_i$ for each $m \in \mathcal{A}_i$.
+We refer the reader to \cite[Section 2.2]{bender2021toric} for more details about homogenization and dehomogenization of sparse polynomial systems.

+\paragraph{A decomposition property.} In what follows, we prove the existence of certain decompositions of homogeneous polynomials that we will use in Section \ref{sec:sylvforms} for defining toric Sylvester forms.
+For the sake of clarity, we denote with a lowercase letter $f$ any polynomial in the Cox ring $R$ of a toric variety $X_{\Sigma}$, whose coefficient ring is a field, in contrast with generic polynomials that we denoted above with a capital letter (see also Notation \ref{notSec5}).